-Weights and Casting
+Fishing Rods and Casting Weight

-Other types of weight: Drilled bullets are spherical weights which, as the name suggests, have a hole drilled all of the way through.
+Drilled Bullet Weights: Drilled bullets are spherical weights which, as the name suggests, have a hole drilled all of the way through.
 They have a number of uses in sea fishing but are most commonly used by anglers to add weight when using a float fishing setup.
-However, smaller drilled bullets can be used to keep hooklengths nailed to the seabed when fishing for species which feed hard on the seabed such as Dover sole.
-Sea Angling Shop sells 1oz and 2oz drilled bullet weights in a range of sizes which can be viewed by clicking here.
+Smaller drilled bullets can be used to keep hooklengths on the seabed when fishing for species which feed on the seabed such as Dover sole.
+Sea Angling Shop sells drilled bullet weights in a range of sizes which can be viewed by clicking here.

 Having the Right Weights for the Right Situation